|

 take weeks.
 The art collections cover the world's art over the

-last 3000 years.
+Plan ahead!
 There's far too much to see, so you have to be

 selective – if you gave every item just 1 minute of your time and it would